engineer-man/emkc/readme.md

 All contributions are reviewed to make sure they work, fit well with the design, and fit well with the established code.
 BDFL is [realtux](https://github.com/realtux) who will do a final review and merge to master and deploy.
-- Review the issues/board on GitHub and grab whichever you feel most comfortable doing
+- Review the issues on GitHub and grab whichever you feel most comfortable doing
 - Place code on a branch other than master/develop (Fork for non-org developers)
 - Follow the style that is generally present with the project (details below)
 - Use established tech in place (Bootstrap 4, React, etc.)